e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of child safety.
-Additionally, tiny parts of these magnets are able to be problematic in medical diagnosis in case of swallowing.
+• Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
+Furthermore, miniscule components of these products are able to complicate diagnosis after entering the body.

 Magnets will attract to each other, so remember not to allow them to pinch together without control or place your fingers in their path.